Southeast Attack Squadron (SAS)

 3. Members are advised to correspond with the Vice President before purchasing new radios to determine frequency availability.

-only one "primary" frequency.
-Secondary frequencies may be shown
+be assigned only one "primary" frequency.
+Secondary frequencies

-on the Frequency List to help resolve conflicts, but they are provided for
+may be shown on the Frequency List to help resolve conflicts, but they are

 6. Prior to the Annual Championships the Vice President shall coordinate with the Site Host to determine if there are any potential conflicts involving members who have registered for the event.
 If a conflict is found, the members involved shall be contacted to resolve the conflict prior to the event.
 All other factors being equal, preference shall be given to the member who registered for the event first.